djbrieck/gravy-daves-cafe/README.md

 For more information, see [html5 Boilerplate docs](https://github.com/h5bp/html5-boilerplate/blob/main/docs/usage.md )

+The Favicon was generated using [favicon.io](https://favicon.io/favicon-generator/) see GravyDaveFavicons.zip for the complete download that was generated for this site.

 ## Required software to build

 1. A current LTS Release of [Node.js](https://nodejs.org/en/download)